 - Canadian ownership: The web series property must be owned and produced through a company incorporated in Canada under the laws of Canada or a Canadian province or territory.
 All projects must adhere to standard legal, business, and accounting procedures.
 All web series may, if requested, be required to have a final audit performed.
 Refusal to supply audit results (if requested) or final cost reports will result in disqualification from WiP and will require contracting at the appropriate IPA conditions.

 - Security agreement: A standard executed Security Agreement as per Appendix 7 a and b of the IPA is required.

-- Arrangements to collect residuals: Since every project is unique we suggest that you review the ACTRA Performers’ Rights Society’s procedures sheet and contact them should you require information on the specifics of your distribution arrangements.
+- Arrangements to collect residuals: Since every project is unique, we suggest that you review the ACTRA Performers’ Rights Society’s Use fees page and contact them should you require information on the specifics of your distribution arrangements.